 An April 2013 article in the Chicago Tribune quotes an MIT researcher’s report stating, “Mobile computing is spreading faster than any other consumer technology in history” (RIP, PC, 2013).
 There are many opportunities in the mobile computing marketplace.
 A cursory search of the major online employment sites shows the following entry level opportunities: graphics designer for mobile computing applications; Java, HTML5, CSS, jQuery developers; front-end engineer (develops mobile and desktop apps); mobile engineer using Android operating system (OS) and software development kit (SDK); iPhone OS (iOS) development engineer, and PHP programmers for cloud services.
 All of these jobs represent skills and programming languages that Purdue Global students will learn.
 According to the Bureau of Labor Statistics, software development positions are expected to grow at the rate of 30 percent each year while the average for all job growth is 14 percent (Bureau of Labor Statistics, 2013).
 The future seems bright for the mobile device software developer.

-Kaplan University’s Mobile Computing Career Focus Area—Meeting Real World Need
+Purdue Global’s Mobile Computing Career Focus Area—Meeting Real World Need

 To prepare for these exciting new career opportunities, Purdue Global students learn to program under three of the major mobile operating systems: Android, iOS, and Windows Phone 8.
 Web (CSS, HTML5, and JQuery).
 Database classes can also be taken as electives to round out the student's knowledge.
 Students will take two Java courses as a prerequisite to the first mobile application development class, and will take a series of three mobile application development classes with the third class resulting in a mobile app to be marketed in an app store.